profoundry-us/loco_motion/docs/ADRs/README.md

 ## Purpose

-ADRs, or Architecture Design Records, are documents that describe decisions that need to be made during the course of developing software applications or other complex systems.
+ADRs, or Architectural Decision Records (also sometimes called Architectural Design Records), are documents that describe decisions that need to be made during the course of developing software applications or other complex systems.

 When trying to understand a large and complex system, it is often helpful to review the reasoning that went into much of it's design.
 ADRs give us a way to